WallStreetMojo

 • In the case of a secured loan, the loan amount is huge.
 In the case of an unsecured loan, the loan amount is smaller than a secured loan.

 • In the case of a secured loan, the lender has a lower risk, and the borrower has more risk.
-In the case of an unsecured loan, the equation is completely different – in this case, the lender has more risk through the borrower needs to pay more interest on the loan.
+In the case of an unsecured loan, the equation is completely different – in this case, the lender has more risk though the borrower needs to pay more interest on the loan.

 • Examples of secured loans are housing loans, car loans, auto loans, etc. Examples of unsecured loans are personal loans, educational loans, credit card loans, etc.